jayo78/File-Encryptor/README.md

 # AES-Encryption
 AES in CBC mode to encrypt or decrypt files and text with a passphrase

-## Purpose
-to learn and implement encryption in java. useful file encryption tool.

 ## Usage
 - create executable jar with entry in the FileEncryption/Main class
   - java  -jar  someJarName.jar  -encrypt/decrypt  [filePath]  [passPhrase]